Goler clan: Trial and aftermath

 Eventually, fifteen men and one woman were charged with hundreds of allegations of incest and sexual abuse of children as young as five.
 Given the detailed confessions by the accused, authorities did not anticipate a trial.
 However, the accused eventually recanted their confessions and denied any wrongdoing.
 The case garnered significant attention in the media.
 The legal system of Kings County was strained by the Goler case.
-There was only one full-time prosecutor who normally handled one or two rape cases per year, alongside a relatively small number of assaults, thefts, disorderly conduct and other crimes.
+There was only one full-time prosecutor, who normally handled one or two rape cases per year alongside a relatively small number of assaults, thefts, disorderly conduct, and other crimes.

-Thirteen of the accused received jail sentences of one to seven years, with William Dennis Goler receiving seven years imprisonment and his nephew William James Goler receiving 4.5 years.
+Thirteen of the accused received jail sentences of one to seven years, with William Dennis Goler receiving seven years imprisonment and his nephew, William James Goler, receiving 4.5 years, Wanada williams wife receiving 4 years and the rest receiving 1-3 years.

-The event brought to the greater attention the inadequate living conditions of many poorer Kings County residents, not only on North Mountain and South Mountain where some 4,000 poor lived, but in the rich farmlands around Kentville where tar paper shacks blighted the landscape.
-These communities had been shunned by society forcing them to look inwards for support.
-Authorities had largely ignored them for a century or more, despite documents dating to the 1860s that showed the prevalence of intra-family relationships through high rates of birth defects and intellectual disabilities, although the county's low-income housing society had been working to build 565-square-feet 'hearth homes'.
+The event brought to greater attention the inadequate living conditions of many poorer Kings County residents, not only on North Mountain and South Mountain where some 4,000 poor people lived, but in the rich farmlands around Kentville where tar paper shacks blighted the landscape.
+These communities had been shunned by society, forcing them to look inward for support.
+Authorities had largely ignored them for a century or more, despite documents dating to the 1860s that showed the prevalence of intrafamilial relationships through high rates of birth defects and intellectual disabilities, although the county's low-income housing society had been working to build 565-square-foot 'hearth homes'.

-Due to the sensational nature of the crime, the trial received extensive national coverage.
-A book entitled On South Mountain: The Dark Secrets of the Goler Clan was written and published in 1998 covering their story in detail.
-Donna Goler, one of the abused children who was removed from the Goler household when she was 11, has become an outspoken activist for stricter child abuse laws, and for stronger protection of children from convicted child molesters.
+Due to the sensational nature of the crimes, the trial received extensive national coverage.
+A book entitled On South Mountain: The Dark Secrets of the Goler Clan was written and published in 1998, covering their story in detail.
+Donna Goler, one of the abused children who was removed from the Goler household when she was 11, has become an outspoken activist for stricter child abuse laws and stronger protection of children from convicted child molesters.
 Donna's testimony was described by both the prosecutor and defense attorneys as the most important evidence presented at trial.
 A year after the book On South Mountain was published, she began a long fight to revise the Criminal Code, saying that it failed to protect the young relatives of convicted child molesters.